kmarsic/Todo-app/README.md

-# Frontend Mentor - Todo app solution
+# Frontend Mentor - Todo app solution - With Drag'n Drop

 This is a solution to the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).